-In the adult-use market, the Company distributes its products in the provinces of Ontario, Quebec, British Columbia, Alberta, Nova Scotia, Manitoba and Saskatchewan, covering 96% of the Canadian population.
+In the adult-use market, the Company distributes its products in the provinces of Ontario, Quebec, British Columbia, Alberta, Nova Scotia, New Brunswick, Newfoundland, Manitoba and Saskatchewan, and the Yukon and Northwest Territories covering 99% of the Canadian population.

-The Company plans to explore new partnerships with provincial distributors and intends to open a retail cannabis outlet at the Indiva Facility when regulations allow.
+The Company plans to explore new partnerships with provincial distributors and may, regulations permitting, open a retail cannabis outlet at the Indiva Facility if, in the future, the Company determines this to be an appropriate use of capital.
 On March 1, 2019, the Company's pre-roll products became available for purchase at the Ontario Cannabis Store.
 On July 24, 2019, the Company announced that it was approved to distribute dry flower and pre-rolls to Quebec enabling access to more than 17 million potential of-age consumers.
 The Company delivered its first shipment to the SQDC on January 14, 2020.
+On September 8, 2020 the Company announced the first shipment of Wana Sour Gummies in Ontario, followed by expansion to British Columbia on September 23, 2020 and Alberta, Saskatchewan, and Yukon Territory on September 30, 2020.

 In Q4 2019, the Company officially revealed its new portfolio of Cannabis 2.0 products, focused on the chocolates and concentrates categories, which will leverage the Company's premium adult-use cannabis brands.
-The range of new products, when fully launched, will include Bhang[®] Chocolate, Wana Sour Gummies, Ruby[®] Cannabis Sugar, Sapphire[TM] Cannabis Salt and Gems[TM].
+The range of new products, when fully launched, will include Bhang® Chocolate, Wana Sour Gummies, Ruby® Cannabis Sugar, SapphireTM Cannabis Salt and JewelsTM.
+In 2020, the Company launched two new CBD offerings, Bhang® CBD Milk Chocolate and INDIVATM CBD Softgels.